City-of-Helsinki/drupal-helfi-scraping-tool/README.md

 When I want to use this tool, I normally do the following:

 * Start the container if it's not already running `make start`
+* If I have not run the download command for a while (data updates once per day), I run `make download`
 * Copy `app/crawls/_example.ph` to a new file in the same folder with a descriptive name
   * For example: `app/crawls/list-of-links.py`
 * Modify the new file to reduce the files to be searched as small as possible using filename and filecontents patterns